nihala-hameed/moon-phase-finder/README.md

 Aspiring Data Scientist with a passion for building creative and useful projects.

 ## Special Note
 This project was part of my personal learning journey.
 I aimed not just to build something that works, but something that looks and feels thoughtful.
-Even though i did not include animated stars, the choice to use a calm sky image background was intentional — to bring a peaceful and elegant experience.
+Even though i did not include animated stars, the choice to use a calm sky image background was intentional ,to bring a peaceful and elegant experience.
 The goal was to combine logic, creativity, and design into a single web application.